FlowFuse/website/src/blog/2023/08/aws-marketplace-announce.md

 - High Availability for Node-RED applications
 - Remote device management

 Customers can easily upgrade to the premium or enterprise tier by obtaining a commercial license from FlowFuse.
+To understand what FlowFuse can do for your use-case, please [book a demo](/book-demo).

 FlowFuse on AWS Marketplace is available [immediately](https://aws.amazon.com/marketplace/pp/prodview-3ycrknfg67rug?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
 Please refer to our [documentation](/docs/install/docker/aws-marketpace/) and give it a try and let us know what you think.